ViscousTests/website/content/docs/experience_reviews/experiences.md

 # Experiences

 Each experience has a approximate date when I had it, or first started experiencing it if it is recurring.
+The order of the experiences roughly corresponds to the impact they have/had on my life.

 ## Climbing